enricocid/Music-Player-GO/FAQ.md

 Music Player GO app's info -> Battery -> Battery optimization -> Music Player GO -> Don't optimize

+### Sometimes music is not fully loaded

+This is not Music Player GO fault.
+Every time the app is restarted MediaStore is queried.
+After many accesses to MediaStore databases for some reasons (probably security) the query fails.
+This problem is present also on any app implementing querying music on boot (e.g. Phonograph, Shuttle Music Player).
+Moral: limit the app restarts.

 ### Can I customize the app's theme to my taste?

 1. Yes, you can choose between 3 themes: